revell-logo

 • Check reticle cant with a plumb line

 Many retailers offer demo programs or liberal return policies.
-Take advantage of these to ensure compatibility before committing.
+Take advantage of these to ensure compatibility before committing your funds to a specific model.

 Step 5: Proper Installation and Zeroing